 The experienced criminal defense attorneys of the Law Offices of John J. Zarych can provide a clear, concise explanation of the law.
 They can then address your criminal concerns strategically and aggressively.

-Are there Weapons Prohibited from Ownership in NJ?
+Are there Weapons Prohibited from Ownership in Cape May?

 There are a number of weapons that are illegal to simply possess without a valid reason.
 Other weapons are illegal to have regardless of your intention or purposes.
 NJSA 2C:39-3 lists weapons and devices that are prohibited in Cape May and throughout all of New Jersey.
 These weapons include: